Rubenvalrom/Multilabel-Baldness-Classification/README.md

 # Multilabel Baldness Classification
+Alopecia_Classifier is deployed as a Hugging Face Space web application, accessible via browser for real-time image-based prediction https://huggingface.co/spaces/RubenVR/Alopecia_Classifier

 ## Overview

 This repository presents an academic implementation of an **Ordinal Regression** model for androgenetic alopecia (male pattern baldness) using deep learning techniques in PyTorch and MaxViT-T architecture.
 The project leverages image data and regression-based target encoding to predict the severity of baldness in scalp images, focusing on multiple levels simultaneously.
 The work is inspired by and extends the open dataset from uze (2024): [hair-loss Classification Model](https://universe.roboflow.com/uze/hair-loss-nq8hh/dataset/1#).

 To get a deeper explanation:

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/Rubenvalrom/Multilabel-Baldness-Classification)

 ## Contents